 Although our surveying staff are well qualified, it is necessary to ensure all our surveyors are provided with regular training and continuing professional development.
-We identify general training needs during bi annual staff appraisals.
+We identify general training needs during bi annual staff appraisals and using the LABSS Competency Assessment Scheme.
 Staff who are professional members of RICS or CABE require to undertake regular CPD (Continuous Professional Development) throughout the year.
 A Senior Surveyor is our CPD co-ordinator and seeks out suitable CPD events for all staff to attend.